brother-bill/RanK/README.md

 # [RanK](https://rugged-hot-springs-35104.herokuapp.com/)
+**Note:** Since I am using Heroku's free hobby plan, the application will go to sleep after being inactive for some time.
+This will cause a noticeable delay when starting up the application again.

 RanK is a fully deployed web application created using the MERN stack.
 It allows a user to authenticate through Google OAuth and create listings that rank specific characters based on popularity.